The Pujades Affair

 "...duas copas de argento..." (p.
 414),

 which is a major clue because we know from Du Cange and Coromines that the original text from Urgell is "gradales duas de argento" in Latin.
-This word play, which the editors understood, shows that Pujades is a poet and admirer of Chrétien de Troyes and therefore teases his readers by never using the Catalan word for grail as they would have expected, and thus demonstrates that omission is the purest form of a Catalan understatement!
-Critics who reject these references to the grail myth, which started at Sant Pere de Rodes, should contemplate this metaphor of Pujades, which is another clue because it connects Charles the Bald to the murder of Sunifred of Urgell:
+This word play, which the editors understood, shows that Pujades is a poet and admirer of Chrétien de Troyes and therefore teases his readers by never using the Catalan word for grail as they expected, and thus demonstrates that omission is the purest form of a Catalan understatement!
+Critics who reject these references to the grail myth, which started at Sant Pere de Rodes, should contemplate this metaphor of Pujades, which is another clue because it may link Charles the Bald to the murder of Sunifred of Urgell: